-The St George Illawarra Dragons are committed to reconciliation and to promoting greater understanding of Aboriginal cultures and Indigenous advancement within our catchment and the wider community.
+The St George Illawarra Dragons are committed to reconciliation and to promoting greater understanding of Aboriginal cultures and indigenous advancement within our catchment and the wider community.

-The overall aim of the Dragons Indigenous mentoring programs is to engage young Indigenous children in a love of learning.
-Dragons players assist students with School2Work work and participate in various activities.
+The overall aim of the Dragons indigenous mentoring programs is to engage young indigenous children in a love of learning.
+St George Illawarra players assist students with School2Work work and participate in various activities.
 Proudly supported by the NRL.

-What is the School 2 Work program?
+What is the School2Work (S2W) program?

 S2W provides young Indigenous Australians with work experience, mentoring and leadership opportunities to ensure they successfully complete school and transition into further study, training or meaningful employment.

-The S2W Program is backed by an exceptional team of NRL players, staff, community, government and business supporters.
+The S2W program is backed by an exceptional team of NRL players, staff, community, government and business supporters.

-Why was the School to Work Program formed?
+Why was the School2Work program formed?

-In 2012, four NRL Clubs joined forces to deliver the S2W Program to address the Australian Government's key 'Closing the Gap' targets for Indigenous students in Western Sydney.
+In 2012 four NRL Clubs joined forces to deliver the S2W Program to address the Australian Government's key 'Closing the Gap' targets for indigenous students in Western Sydney.

-- To halve the gap for Indigenous students in Year 12 equivalent attainment by 2020; and,
+- To halve the gap for indigenous students in year 12-equivalent attainment by 2020, and;

-- To halve the gap in employment outcomes between Indigenous and non-Indigenous Australians within a decade.
+- To halve the gap in employment outcomes between indigenous and non-indigenous Australians within a decade.

 The Dragons became involved in the program for the first time in 2015.

-Jervis Bay School Program
+Jervis Bay School program

-The St George Illawarra Dragons, in conjunction with the University of Wollongong, have committed to assist students at Jervis Bay Public School and the wider Wreck Bay Community.
+The St George Illawarra Dragons, in conjunction with the University of Wollongong, have committed to assist students at Jervis Bay Public School and the wider Wreck Bay community.